madebykind/madebykind-v3/content/work/_index.md

 cover_img:
 cover_img_alt:
 menu: main
+linktitle: Work
 title: Ethical work is excellent work
-linktitle: Work
-draft: false
 weight: 2
 ---

+We combine expertise in digital, branding and strategy with an unwavering commitment to social change.